Easy-to-use tablets

 Working a bit like Google Now, Siri helps you do everyday jobs just with your voice.
 You can make reservations at your favourite restaurant, dictate emails and schedule meetings.
 Siri is integrated with VoiceOver, so you can get longer written answers, such as sports scores, read out to you.

 Interested in an iPad?
-Take a look at all our Apple tablets currently on test here.
+Take a look at all our Apple tablets currently on test.

 Easy-to-use tablets - our research